 Summer is the most popular time to visit, and the best time to enjoy the lively island atmosphere and various events.
 However, some people will find the weather too warm, and the islands too crowded.

 Many people prefer to visit the Greek islands in spring or autumn.
-The weather is milder, there are fewer tourists, and accommodation is cheaper.
-If you are flexible with your time off, the shoulder season is a great time to experience the Greek islands.
+The weather is milder, there are fewer tourists, and accommodation is cheaper – you could easily get an apartment with sea views at a fraction of the price you would pay in August.

 Here are a few more questions visitors often ask about the Greek islands: